Blood of the Old Kings

-Blood of the Old Kings (메르시아의 별) is a 2016 fantasy novel by Sung-il Kim.
+Blood of the Old Kings (메르시아의 별, Star of Mercia) is a 2016 fantasy novel by Sung-il Kim.
 It was translated into English by Anton Hur and published by Tor Books in 2024.
 The novel follows three different characters as they attempt to defeat the forces of a corrupt empire powered by necromancy.

 Synopsis

 Premise

 The Empire retains its control over the continent through the use of necromancy.
-When a sorcerer dies, the corpse is placed in a magical coffin and turned into a Power generator, allowing the use of the sorcerer’s magic even after death.
+When a sorcerer dies, the corpse is placed in a magical coffin and turned into a power generator, allowing the use of the sorcerer’s magic even after death.
 The Empire has either destroyed or conquered many other territories on the continent.
 Using an arcane weapon known as the Star of Mersia, the Empire destroyed the nation of Mersia and only wasteland remains.
 The territories of Arland and Kamori have been colonized, and their previous kings have been killed.
 The dragon which was once ridden by the king of Arland has been defeated and imprisoned by the Empire.